Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-5_Intimate-Relationships_Marshall-Rosenberg_transcript.md

 ## Introduction

 0:01
-In this session, I'll be talking about how nonviolent communication can support us in deepening our intimate relationships.
+In this session, I'll be talking about how Nonviolent Communication can support us in deepening our intimate relationships.
 Let's start with a dialogue that is likely to be heard in almost any intimate relationship, at least variations of it.

 One person says to the other, do you love me?